lindhor/geoportal-server-catalog-wiki/Customize-search-panel.md

         data-dojo-props="field:'sys_owner_s',open:false,label:'${i18n.search.criteria.owner}'">
       </div>
 ```
-  * Copy and paste the `<div> ...</div>` block
+  * Copy and paste the `<div> ...</div>` block to the appropriate location
-  * Perform necessary editing, for an explanation of the parameters, please see description for the parameters in the table below
+  * Perform necessary editing, for a facet for "contact_role_s", it will be something like below.
+For an explanation of the parameters, please see description in the table below
 ```
          <div data-dojo-type="app/search/TermsAggregation"
         data-dojo-props="field:'contact_role_s',open:true,label:'contact_role'">
       </div>
 ```
-  * Save the file and refresh geoportal to verify if the facet is added to the search panel
+  * Save the file and refresh geoportal to verify the facet is added to the search panel

 * To update a search facet
   * Open SearchPanel.html in a html editor
   * Find the `<div> ...</div>` block for the facets to be updated
-  * Make the necessary updates, for an explanation of the parameters, please see description for the parameters in the table below
+  * Make the necessary updates, for an explanation of the parameters, please see description in the table below
   * Save the file and refresh geoportal to verify if the facet is updated in the search panel

  * **Description for some of the parameters**